QUOTES-Soccer-Reaction to major European clubs announcing a breakaway Super League | Sports-Games

-Twelve of Europe's top football clubs announced on Sunday they were launching a breakaway Super League in the face of widespread opposition from within the game and beyond.
+Twelve of Europe's top football clubs announced on Sunday that they are launching a breakaway Super League in the face of widespread opposition from within the game and beyond.
 Following are some reactions to the news:

 WORLD SOCCER'S GOVERNING BODY FIFA IN A STATEMENT "FIFA always stands for unity in world football and calls on all parties involved in heated discussions to engage in calm, constructive and balanced dialogue for the good of the game and in the spirit of solidarity and fair play.